- What are Myeloproliferative Neoplasms (MPNs)?

 What is Myelofibrosis?

 Since 2010, myelofibrosis (MF) has been considered a form of cancer.
 It is one of the three most common myeloproliferative neoplasms (MPN) – rare blood diseases that develop when the bone marrow makes too many blood cells.
 In myelofibrosis, scar tissue forms inside the bone marrow.
 Primary myelofibrosis develops on its own.
-Secondary myelofibrosis can result from another bone marrow disorder.
+Secondary myelofibrosis can result from another bone marrow disorder (such as polycythemia vera or essential thrombocythemia).
 In either case, the body is not able to produce blood cells normally.

 Little is known about the causes of primary myelofibrosis.
 It occurs in both men and women.
 It is usually diagnosed in people over age 50 but can affect people of any age.

-Doctors who study myelofibrosis in a laboratory have found that many people with the disease have mutation (or change) in certain genes, including JAK.
+Doctors who study myelofibrosis in a laboratory have found that many people with the disease have a mutation (or change) in certain genes, including JAK2, CALR, or MPL.

 Signs and Symptoms

 Myelofibrosis (MF) often develops slowly.
-Symptoms are seldom seen in the very early stages.
-The first signs are usually an enlarged spleen or abnormal blood test.
-As the cancer develops, your normal blood cells do not function correctly and symptoms appear.
+Symptoms may not be seen in the very early stages.
+The first signs are usually due to an enlarged spleen or related to abnormal blood counts.
+As cancer develops, your normal blood cells do not function correctly and symptoms appear.
 Check with your doctor if you are experiencing: